aaltonewmedia/learn.newmedia.dog/content/courses/physical-computing/week-04/lesson-02/index.md

 6. Move the folder to your Arduino libraries folder. `~/Documents/Arduino/libraries` on Mac and `C:\Users\{username}\Documents\Arduino\libraries` on Windows.
 {{</hint>}}

+---

+## Example: HTTP Requests

+---

+## Example: Simple OSC Send and Receive

+---

 ## Example: OSC controlled robot

 ### Arduino Code

-This code creates a WiFi network (access point) on the Arduino Nano RP2040 Connect and starts listening to OSC messages with the addresses `/direction` and `speed`.
+This code creates a WiFi network (access point) on the Arduino Nano RP2040 Connect and starts listening to OSC messages with the addresses `/direction` and `/speed`.
 The code also sends the values from the light and distance sensors of our robot.

 [Download the code](./files/robot-osc-control.zip) or copy it from below.